 TurboTax Review: The Pros, Cons and What You Need to Know

 TurboTax: How Does It Work?
-What Does it Cost?

 Perhaps the best-known of the digital filing options, TurboTax is the tax-focused baby of Intuit, the same company behind Mint and Quickbooks.

-TurboTax’s Free Edition is appropriate for filers whose taxes are “simple.”
-It covers W-2 income, Earned Income Tax Credit (EIC) and child tax credits.
+The TurboTax Free Edition is appropriate for filers with simple tax returns.
+It covers W-2 income, the Earned Income Tax Credit (EIC) and child tax credits.
 True to its name, it’s free — but few peoples’ taxes are truly basic, and this tier doesn’t cover as many filers as competitors’ free options.

 This edition includes a host of features specifically designed for freelancers, such as:

-- help finding deductions specific to your line of work;
+- Help finding deductions specific to your line of work.

-- the ability to import 1099-MISC forms with a quick photo;
+- The ability to import 1099-MISC forms with a quick photo.

-- free access to Quickbooks Self Employed;
+- Free access to Quickbooks Self Employed.

 Audit Support Guarantee